-\Cref{fig:intros-example} shows a one-step procedure of the repeat-until-success program implementation of the $n$ basis-ket program.
-The procedure starts with a series of Hadamard operations to prepare a uniform superposition of $2^m$ basis-kets as $\frac{1}{\sqrt{2^m}}\sum_{j=0}^{2^m}\aket{j}{m}$, and then compares each basis-ket with the natural number $n$ and stores the comparison result in the extra $y$ qubit.
-After measuring the $y$ qubit and if the result is $1$, all the basis-kets ($\alpha_j\aket{j}{m}$), having bitstring numbers $j \ge n$, disappear, while those having bitstrings $j<n$ will stay in $x$'s quantum state; thus, the correct state is prepared.
-Since the measurement result $1$ happens probabilistically, the repeat-until-success program requires repeating the one-step procedure many times to prepare the target state probabilistically.
-In writing the program, a key component is the comparator $\qbool{x}{<}{n}{y}$, comparing every basis-vector of a quantum array $x$ with number $n$ and storing the result in qubit $y$.
-Such arithmetic operations have effective implementations \cite{oracleoopsla} and many works discuss circuit-level optimizations \cite{VOQC,Xu2022}.
+\Cref{fig:intros-example} shows a one-step procedure of the repeat-until-success program implementation for the $n$ basis-ket program.
+The procedure starts with a series of Hadamard operations to prepare a uniform superposition of $2^m$ basis-kets as $\frac{1}{\sqrt{2^m}}\sum_{j=0}^{2^m}\aket{j}{m}$, and then compares each basis-ket with the number $n$; such a comparison result is stored in the $y$ qubit.
+If measuring $y$ results in $1$, all the basis-kets ($\alpha_j\aket{j}{m}$), with bitstring numbers $j \ge n$, disappear, while those bitstrings $j<n$ will stay in $x$'s quantum state; thus, the correct state is prepared.
+Since the measurement result $1$ is probabilistic, the repeat-until-success program requires repeating the one-step procedure many times to probabilistically prepare the target state.
+In writing the program, a key component is the comparator $\qbool{x}{<}{n}{y}$, comparing every basis-vector of a quantum array $x$ with $n$ and storing the result in qubit $y$.
+Such arithmetic operations have effective implementations \cite{oracleoopsla} and circuit-level optimizations \cite{VOQC,Xu2022}.
 Therefore, QSV abstracts all these quantum arithmetic operations and relieves the pain of writing quantum programs.
 The QSV compiler compiles and optimizes the arithmetic operations to quantum circuits.
 Moreover, we also provide types to classify different program patterns for users to write state preparation programs.